Prime Boys

-Prime Boys are a Canadian hip hop collective based in Toronto, Ontario.
-The original group carnation consists of Jay Whiss, Jimmy Prime and Donnie and the trio released their debut studio album Koba World on July 27, 2018.
+Prime Boys are a Canadian hip hop collective based in Toronto.
+The original lineup consisted of Jay Whiss, Jimmy Prime, and Donnie, and the trio released their debut studio album, Koba World, in 2018.

 Background

 The trio all come from the Esplanade area in Toronto's central waterfront district that is popular with tourists, stating that they are showing the sides of the city tourists don't see with their music.
 It is said that Prime boys member, Jimmy, coined the term "The Six" as a nickname for Toronto, after its six boroughs and the area codes 416 and 647.
 A term that was taken global by Drake and even influenced the name of companies such as 6ixBuzz.
 Prime, Donnie and Whiss were all childhood friends who naturally formed into Prime Boys.

 The group's single "Tinted", which was produced by Murda Beatz, was featured on Spotify's Northern Bars playlist.